jdenish1/Moto_Edge_racer_Custom-Roms/ROMs/Lineage OS/README.md

 #### Installing

-2. Ensure all firmware pafrtitions are consistent.
+2. Ensure all firmware partitions are consistent.

-    In some cases, the inactive slot can be unpopulated or contain much older firmware than the active slot, leading to various issues including a potential hard-brick.
+    - In some cases, the inactive slot can be unpopulated or contain much older firmware than the active slot, leading to         various issues including a potential hard-brick.
 We can ensure none of that will happen by copying the contents of          the active slot to the inactive slot.

-    To do this, sideload the copy-partitions-20220613-signed.zip package by doing the following:
+    - To do this, sideload the copy-partitions-20220613-signed.zip package by doing the following:

         -  On the device, select “Apply Update”, then “Apply from ADB” to begin sideload.